Hmong people: China

 Hmong traditions and legends indicate that they originated near the Yellow River region of northern China, but this is not substantiated by any scientific evidence.
 According to linguist Martha Ratliff, there is linguistic evidence to suggest that they have occupied some of the same areas of southern China for over 8,000 years.

-The author of Guoyu, written in the 4th to 5th century, considered Chi You's Jiu Li tribe to be related to the ancient ancestors of the Hmong, the San-Miao people.
+The author of Guoyu, written in the 4th to 5th century, considered Chi You's Jiuli tribes to be related to the ancient ancestors of the Hmong, the San-Miao people.
 Chi You is the Hmong ancestral God of War.
 Today, a statue of Chi You has been erected in the town named Zhuolu.